tq-systems/meta-tq/doc/README.TQMa8Mx.md

 * LVDS shows wrong colors on older Tianma display kit (HW issue on display)
 * USB OTG / DRD
-  * USB OTG OC not handled (polarity mismatch)
+  * USB OTG OC not handled for host role
-  * USB OTG: only host is working
+  * USB OTG: only host is working in U-Boot
+  * USB OTG: some USB 3 memory sticks not working in U-Boot
 * QSPI limited to SDR (driver / chip compatibility)
 * Mikrobus Modul RTC5 on ecspi1 don't answer